Glyphosate-Free Weed Killer That Actually Works (2026) | Lanaturo

 • No watering for 24 hours after application

-• For mat-forming weeds like clover and ground ivy, get under the canopy — the hidden growth underneath is what regrows if you only treat the surface
+• For mat-forming weeds like clover and ground ivy, get under the leaf cover — the hidden growth underneath is what regrows if you only treat the surface

 • One 25 lb bag makes 25 gallons of spray solution, covering up to 10,000 sq ft